nimblehq/business-loyalty-ios-sdk-poc/README.md

 ## License

-This SDK is licensed under the MIT License.
-See the [LICENSE] file for more information.
+This project is Copyright (c) 2023 and onwards Nimble.
+It is free software and may be redistributed under the terms specified in the [LICENSE] file.

+[LICENSE]: /LICENSE